jjtronics/PetFeeder/README.md

 While our build uses the PEDRO mechanical kit, the ESP8266 + A4988 setup can drive any dispenser based on a NEMA17 or similar stepper motor.
 It offers a modern web interface, daily schedule, OTA updates and optional MQTT/webhook integrations.

-*Insert a photo of the assembled feeder here*
 ![Assembled PetFeeder](docs/images/feeder.jpg)

 ### Features